rmib200/BrainTumor-Classification-Tensorflow-to-ONNX/README.md

 The model uses an extremely simple architecture and few learning epochs to achieve a high degree of prediction.

-The dataset and the code for the code are available as well as the model in ONNX format.
+The dataset and the code for the project are available as well as the model in ONNX format.